-Model It turns out that a noticable proportion of people cannot see the pattern in the table below.
-Fortunately, for the kids the proportion is quite similar to one for adults; so recognizing this pattern is a reasonably challenging problem to give at a math circle.
+It turns out that a noticable proportion of people cannot see the pattern in the table below.
+12

 Answer: to see the pattern, we need to highlight prime numbers, and rewrite the sequence of natural numbers using 7 columns (on the right).
 It is clear that bold numbers in certain columns are all green, and in the remaining columns they are all red.